klausbrunner/sunce/docs/architecture.md

 ## Output Management

-Output formatting is handled by two parallel systems.
+Output formatting is handled by two separate systems.
 Position results flow through `output.rs`, which provides formatters for human-readable, CSV, and JSON output formats.
 Sunrise results use a separate path through `sunrise_output.rs` and `sunrise_formatters.rs`, reflecting the different data structures and formatting requirements for sunrise/sunset calculations.

 ## Timezone and Time Handling